One moment please...

 ADHD stands for Attention Deficit Hyperactivity Disorder.
 A differentiation is made between ADHD with hyperactivity (ADHD) and without hyperactivity (ADD).
 In the seventies, scientists began to use the term attention deficit (hyperactivity) disorder to describe various symptoms.
 Although most complaints are often noticed in children and adolescents, it is known that symptoms such as lack of concentration, impulsiveness and hyperactivity persist into adulthood.
-Relatively few of adults are diagnosed or treated although they may benefit from psycho-stimulant medication and /or Neurofeedback.
+Relatively few adults are diagnosed or receive ADHD treatment, although they may benefit from psycho-stimulant medication and /or Neurofeedback.

 ADHD is indicated by a lack of concentration, impulsiveness and over-activity which usually begins before the age of seven, persists at least six months and is not due to other psychiatric disorders or environmental influences, (e.g. reaction to problems in the family environment).
 Behavioural problems and conduct disorders are more associated with ADHD than ADD.

 The main characteristic of ADD without hyperactivity is difficulty in concentration.
 Studies show that children with this diagnosis often suffer from anxiety and learning difficulties.
 Although there are no studies conducted on adults with this disorder, it is expected that ADD without hyperactivity has a different effect than ADD with hyperactivity.

 Adults with this disorder, especially those who have not been diagnosed and received ADHD treatment, can suffer from a number of problems, some of which are directly caused by ADHD and other compensatory behaviour associated with ADHD.
 These symptoms may of course also be seen in children with ADHD.